Buying a used BMW: what to consider, common problems, what to look for?

-Get familiar with common problems and ways to prevent them or at least learn to recognize telltale signs of troubles earlier; there are many discussion about common issues on various BMW forums.
-Check links at the bottom of the page.
-Any problem will cost less to repair if caught early.
+Get familiar with common problems and ways to prevent them or at least learn to recognize telltale signs of problems earlier; there are many discussion about common issues on various BMW forums, see a few links below.

-If your car starts overheating, or if you notice coolant leaks on your parking spot, have the car checked out as soon as you can; overheating can cause serious problems with your engine.
+If your car starts overheating, or if you notice coolant leaks on your parking spot, have the car checked out as soon as you can.
+Overheating can cause serious problems with your engine.
 For the same reason, periodically check the coolant level and keep it topped up.

 For an all-wheel drive model, it's important to keep the tires properly inflated.
 For some tire sizes, the pressure specs are different for the front and rear tires; check the tire placard located on the driver's door jamb for the correct pressure.
 Improper tire pressure can cause variety of issues in all-wheel drive models, including jolts when accelerating or coming to a stop.